Think Twice Before Letting Your “Other Half” Move In!

 Long story short – if you own a house in your personal name and someone you are in a relationship with moves into your house, you could be putting your house at risk.
 This can also occur where a couple buy a property together, but one person puts in significantly more money towards the property than the other.

-Not all property is treated as relationship property, but where a couple live together in a house, that house can be classed as the “family home” and has greater risk of a claim.
+Not all property is treated as relationship property, but where a couple live together in a house, that house can be classed as the “family home” and has a greater risk of a claim.

 Sadly, we see many people at the end of a relationship when the “other half” is now claiming half of the value of the house as relationship property.
-By that stage, it is usually too late to prevent a claim being made.
+By that stage, it is usually too late to prevent a claim from being made.
 This means it is important to think about protecting your assets before you move in together.

 We have also seen situations where couples have tried to prepare their own agreement, but under the law, a “homemade” agreement will not be legally valid.